 Rhubarb – the best friend you never gave the time of day to

 Canning: Yes!
 I cold pack macerated rhubarb into pints, using the juice of the rhubarb and sugar as liquid.
 10 minutes in a hot water bath.
-We use this to top yogurt or oatmeal in the morning.
+I don’t feel the need to add any lemon juice or vinegar, as it is acidic enough already.
+We use this to top yogurt or oatmeal on winter mornings.

 Sorrel and other Greens such as Spinach, Swiss Chard and Amaranth